RatingPosterDB/RPDB-Emby-Plugin/README.md

 ## Setting up the plugin

+- disable IPv6 support on the device where you run your server (this is important as it can cause very high load times and even fail the image download)
 - go to Settings > Advanced > Plugins
 - click the RPDB plugin to set it up
 - click "Save" to save settings